CISecurity/OptimusAPI/endpoints/cis-cat-lite-latest.rst

-Download CIS-CAT Lite
+Download Latest CIS-CAT Lite
 =========================================================
-The “CIS-CAT Lite” endpoint allows both members and non-members to obtain any released “lite” version of CIS-CAT.
+The “CIS-CAT Lite” endpoint allows both members and non-members to obtain the latest “lite” version of CIS-CAT.

 .. list-table::
 	:header-rows: 1